 5 Things You Need to Know about Roof Storm Damage & Insurance Claims in Ohio

-Roof Storm damage is a common occurrence in the Knox County and Central Ohio area, so it is no surprise that roof storm damage insurance claims are not unusual.
+Roof Storm damage is a common occurrence in the Central Ohio area, so it is no surprise that roof storm damage insurance claims are not unusual.
 Roofs are vulnerable to unusual weather patterns and can be damaged by various issues, including hail, water, windstorms, and snowstorms.
 However, because roof storm damage claims are so plentiful, most insurance companies have become more proactive in negotiating with property owners and reducing their cost of payment for these types of damages.
 The property owners often find themselves in an agreement where they'll only have to make one repair instead of multiple repairs due to their claim history.
 The process will become more accessible for the roof repair company, the roofer, and the insurance company.
 This article will give you five things that you need to know about roof storm damage insurance claims.

 1. Add up all your roof storm damage claims and divide them by the total number of years that you have had your roofs replaced (called your "claim file" value).
 Divide this figure (called your "Roof Repair Per Claim Value") by the total number of people who have lived in your house during the period that you've had your roofs replaced (called "Households").
 If your Roof Repair Per Claim Value is less than your claim file value, you'll need to put more money into the roof repair fund.